-To answer this question, we must briefly historical survey of congregational singing as recorded for us in the Bible.
+To answer this question, we must briefly survey the history of congregational singing as recorded in the Bible.

-- During the period from Adam to Moses, we find no record of God’s people singing praises to Him in worship.
+- During the period from Adam to (just before) Moses, we find no record of God’s people singing praises to Him in worship.

-- During the period from Moses to King David, we find God’s people singing praise songs written exclusively by divinely inspired prophets and prophetesses, such as Miriam (Ex.
-15:20-21), Moses (Deut.
+- During the period from Moses to the Judges, we find God’s people singing praise songs written exclusively by divinely inspired prophets and prophetesses, such as Moses and Miriam (Ex.
+15:20), Moses Himself (Deut.
 32; Psalm 90); and Deborah (Judg.
 5).

-- During the period from the Babylonian Captivity to the closing of Old Testament canon of Scripture, we find God’s people singing from the inspired collection of praise songs that took its final form as the Book of Psalms, probably under Ezra (Neh.
+- During the period from the Return from Exile to the closing of Old Testament canon of Scripture, we find God’s people singing from the inspired collection of praise songs that took its final form as the Book of Psalms, probably under Ezra (Neh.
 12:45-47).

 - During the period from the closing of the Old Testament canon of Scripture to the births of John the Baptist and Jesus Christ, there were no new prophets and, therefore, no new praise songs added to already-finalized Book of Psalms.

-- During the period from the closing of the New Testament canon of Scripture to the future return of Jesus Christ, God’s people possess the inspired Book of Psalms and can expect no ongoing gift of prophetic inspiration (1 Cor.
+- During the period from the closing of the New Testament canon of Scripture to the future return of Christ, God’s people possess the inspired Book of Psalms with no ongoing gift of prophetic inspiration (1 Cor.
 13:8; Heb.
-1:1-2) and no new additions to Scripture (Rev. 22:18).
+1:1-2), no new additions to Scripture (Rev. 22:18), and, therefore, no additional inspired songs for congregational singing.

 A straightforward examination of this Scriptural evidence forces us to conclude that the singing of inspired praise has clear and well-documented Scriptural warrant as an element of New Testament worship.
 As for the singing of uninspired praise, we find no such warrant (i.e. explicit command, approved example, or necessary logical inference) anywhere in Scripture.
 Now that the canon of Scripture is closed, the Book of Psalms constitutes the only inspired “hymnal” which God has seen fit to give to His Church.